Pesticide Poisoning in Dogs

 What is Pesticide Poisoning?

-Pesticides are either chemical or natural substances that are produced naturally or scientifically to kill pests.
-These agents are created to attract, entice, and then kill unwanted predators or substances.
-These biocides are used to kill a variety of unwanted bugs, plants, fungi, rodents, larvae, and bacteria.
+Pesticides are either chemical or natural substances designed to kill pests.
+These agents are created to eliminate a range of unwanted predators and substances, including insects, plants, fungi, rodents, larvae, and bacteria.
 Unfortunately, pesticides are prevalent; they are found in a variety of places such as in homes, garages, on farms, in sheds, in the yard, and on plants.
-Pesticides should not be used outdoors when a dog is present, as this is one way poisoning can occur.

-If the dog has come into contact with a very small amount of pesticide, such as a whiff of spray from a spray can, general irritation may occur and may not be a cause for alarm.
-However, if the dog is showing any signs of distress or if you know that your dog has ingested a form of pesticide, it is imperative to get him to the veterinarian as soon as possible.
+If your dog has come into contact with a very small amount of pesticide, such as a whiff of spray from a spray can, general irritation may occur and may not be cause for alarm.
+However, if your dog is showing any signs of distress or if you know they have ingested a form of pesticide, it's vital to seek veterinary treatment as soon as possible.

 Youtube Play